 By Guest Blogger, Jenna Stregowski, RVT, About.com

-As with people, obesity can lead to a variety of diseases, disorders and other complications in dogs.
+As with people, obesity can lead to various diseases, disorders, and other complications in dogs.
 In a 2008 study, the Association for Pet Obesity Prevention estimated that 44% of U.S. dogs were overweight or obese.
 That’s approximately 33 million dogs in the U.S. alone.
-Needless to say, something must be done.
+Needless to say, dog owners must do something.
 You can start with your own dog.
 Learn how to manage your dog’s weight, start a weight loss plan for your dog, and prevent weight gain in the first place.

 Canine obesity is dangerous because it can lead to a great number of health problems.
 It may also adversely affect an existing health issue.
 The following diseases and disorders may be caused or exacerbated by obesity:

 *Hypertension (high blood pressure)

 *Orthopedic injuries (such as cruciate ligament rupture or patellar luxation)

 Determining if Your Dog is Overweight

 You can often see the telltale signs of obesity in a dog, but sometimes it sneaks up on you.
 Gradual weight gain is not as noticeable when you see your dog daily.
 A friend or family member who is not often around your dog may notice a weight change.
 Other warning signs are exercise intolerance and apparent laziness.
 These could indicate a weight problem or other health issues.
 In any event, it is best to visit your vet if anything seems amiss.
 Be sure your dog goes to the vet for a wellness exam every 6-12 months.
 This is the best way for your vet to detect changes before there is a serious problem.